Heatstroke and Injury Prevention

-As physiotherapists, it is our job to keep our athletes safe when we are looking after them from the sidelines.
-Player wellbeing includes having an understanding of the complex interactions between ‘medical’ health factors, and ‘physical’ health factors, as well as emotional, psychological and societal factors.
-Heat illness is becoming increasingly important to understand as average temperatures continue to rise (Kakamu et al., 2017).
+As physiotherapists, it is our job to keep our athletes safe when looking after them from the sidelines.
+Player wellbeing includes understanding the complex interactions between ‘medical’ health factors and ‘physical’ health factors, as well as emotional, psychological and societal factors.
+Heat illness is becoming increasingly important to understand as average temperatures rise (Kakamu et al., 2017).

-A study completed by researchers in Iran (Mazloumi et el, 2014) found that working in heated conditions led to a slow down in reaction time, and a more inferior selective attention ability (the ability to focus on one thing without getting distracted).
+A study completed by researchers in Iran (Mazloumi et al., 2014) found that working in heated conditions led to a slow down in reaction time and a more inferior selective attention ability (the ability to focus on one thing without getting distracted).

 The Journal of American College of Nutrition (Lieberman, 2007) published an article called ‘Hydration and Cognition: A Review’.
-The article discussed a variety of different studies, grouped by the way they induced dehydration.
-In the research they found was most robust in the ‘heat or exercise’ method of dehydration, showing a consistent downward trend of cognitive abilities with dehydration measured at 1%, 2%, 3% and 4% of body weight when subjects tested for hand-eye coordination, symbol substitution and a concentration test.
+The article discussed a variety of different studies grouped by the way they induced dehydration.
+The research they found was most robust in the ‘heat or exercise’ method of dehydration, showing a consistent downward trend of cognitive abilities with dehydration measured at 1%, 2%, 3% and 4% of body weight when subjects tested for hand-eye coordination, symbol substitution and a concentration test.

 Again, don’t forget your day at the beach – that nap that you need..?
 Well, it’s shown that the cognitive deficits (like poor coordination, reduced information processing, decreased memory and attention span) may show up after 1-2 hours after exposure, from as little as a 1.8℃ increase in core body temperature (Walter et al., 2016).
 You need a nap because your brain is slowing down to recover!